The image shows a Monkey Wrench technician removing the panel of a hybrid water heater from Noritz.

 • Who a hybrid water heater is right for

-Hybrid Water Heaters: What’s the hype?
+Hybrid Water Heaters: What’s the Hype?

-Hybrid water heaters are rising in popularity because they use electricity to move heat from one place to another instead of generating heat like a tank-style water heater or a tankless water heater which can use natural gas.
+Hybrid water heaters are rising in popularity because they use electricity to move heat from one place to another instead of generating heat like a tank-style water heater or a tankless water heater, which can use natural gas.

 Therefore, hybrid water heaters can be two to three times more energy efficient than tank-style electric water heaters.
 However, to understand how water heaters work further, check out this article here as we dive into all the details.